rochforp/BeaconVersion2/README.md

 # c-store-ibeacon
-This project was a prototype built to showcase the functionality of an iBeacon deployment in a conveince store setting.
+This project was a prototype built to showcase the functionality of an iBeacon deployment in a convenience store setting.